Yudodissed/dfrep/README.md

   This requirement will increase as the userbase does.

 ## How can I report a bug?
-  Use the issues section on this github!
+  Use the issues section on this Github!

 ## How should I report vulnerabilites or malicious users?
   DM me on Discord: @Yudo#8472.
-Don't make an issue on the GitHub!
+Don't make an issue on the Github!

 ---